GrandPa300/Princeton-Algorithm-II/README.md

 		private SAP sap;
 	   ```
    * `DirectedCycle` object is created to ensure that digraph is single rooted and has no cycle in the graph.
+* __Version 2__:
+	* use private type `stepLockBFS` inside `SAP` class: whenever steps from a vertex is greater than best result so far, break the loop
+	* Avoid re-initialize array for all vertices when number of vertices are huge.
+		1)  use ArrayList  to record index of vertex which was visited during BFS.
+		2)  Only reset those vertices' status in the array at end of each BFS search.